LSSTDESC/Twinkles/doc/Run1.md

 #### <a name="Lensed Quasars"></a> Lensed Quasars

 These are simply taken from the OM10 catalog, as in [issue #21](https://github.com/DarkEnergyScienceCollaboration/Twinkles/issues/21), by the `sprinkler` code.
-For each galaxy in a `CatSim` catalog, we search the OM10 catalog for all sources within +/-0.05 in redshift from the `CatSim` source.
+For each AGN-hosting galaxy in a `CatSim` catalog, we search the OM10 catalog for all sources within +/-0.05 in redshift from the `CatSim` source.
 If there aren't any OM10 lensed sources at this redshift, we move on the next object.
+Otherwise, there is a probability (currently set at 0.2 to give us a few hundred sprinkled galaxies)
-Otherwise, we randomly choose one of the lens systems.
+that we randomly choose one of the lens systems.
 Then, we remove the `CatSim` object from the catalog and instead add lensed images, with appropriately magnified source brightness, and finally add a model lens galaxy to the catalog.
-Not all the galaxies are placed behind lenses in this way - we stop after reaching a certain number, perhaps 100.

-*BK to edit this text for accuracy*

 #### <a name="Supernovae"></a> Supernovae